 No matter how many wines from different grape varieties I taste, there is something about Chardonnay, especially from Burgundy, that reinforces why I love wine so much.

 This delicious 2008 Mâcon Chaintré from Domaine Cheveau is certainly a case in point.

 The moment I poured this wine in my glass I loved its gorgeous golden color.
 On the nose the minerality seems to jump from the glass, and is nicely interwoven with a medley of orchard, citrus and melon fruit.
 A lively backbone of acidity gives this wine meaningful focus and definition.
 It has a round, richly textured mouthfeel.
 Very flavorful on the palate showing a bounty of tangerine, grapefruit, apple, cantaloupe, peach flavors, with a gentle creaminess on the mid-palate.
 To boot the clear-cut minerality persists to a long length with a refreshing finish.

-At the table - Chardonnay is generally a good friend at the table.
+- Chardonnay is generally a good friend at the table.
 Certainly this Mâcon Chaintré "Le Clos" will pair well with a range of fish and poultry dishes, smoked salmon or trout, roast loin of pork, veal cutlets and if you feel like something exotic, try garlic fried frogs legs or even snails.
 This wine is also delicious with fresh goat cheeses.
 We enjoyed it with a stuffed quail dish served with couscous.

 About Mâcon Chaintré, Domaine Cheveau and 'Le Clos'